uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 Make a table showing how long it took to process each recording, the size of the compressed file, and some evaluation of the quality of the sound compared with the original.
 Discuss the tradeoffs involved – do you need much bigger files to store good quality sound?
 Is there a limit to how small you can make a file and still have it sounding ok?
 Do some methods work better for speech than others?
 Does a 2 minute recording of silence take more space than a 1 minute recording of silence?
 Does a 1 minute recording of music use more space than a minute of silence?

-{comment xtcb could have a section on Huffman coding sometime (remove from "the whole story")}
+{comment could have a section on Huffman coding sometime (remove from "the whole story")}

 ## The whole story!